 Overall, Waresboro’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.

-The per capita income in Waresboro in 2022 was $20,872, which is lower middle income relative to Georgia, and low income relative to the rest of the US.
-This equates to an annual income of $83,488 for a family of four.
+The per capita income in Waresboro in 2022 was $20,020, which is low income relative to Georgia and the nation.
+This equates to an annual income of $80,080 for a family of four.

-Waresboro is a very ethnically-diverse town.
 The people who call Waresboro home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Waresboro residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Waresboro include Irish, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.
+The greatest number of Waresboro residents report their race to be White.
+Important ancestries of people in Waresboro include English, Scots-Irish, Yugoslavian, Other West Indian, and West Indian.

 The most common language spoken in Waresboro is English.
 Other important languages spoken here include Italian and French Creole.